51 Fun Things To Do in the Blue Mountains in 2024

 Getting there: 8am to noon Blackheath Community Centre.

-44. Picnic at Lyrebird Dell & the Pool of Siloam
+44. Picnic at Lyrebird Dell or the Pool of Siloam

 A short trail through lush ferns to a lovely little waterfall and shallow pool, perfect for cooling off after a summer bushwalk.

-There is often a couple of ducks about and plenty of local birdlife to watch.
+There are often a couple of ducks about and plenty of local birdlife to watch.
 You may even glimpse a lyrebird.
-The walk is a 1.7km loop that is fairly easy but does require some fitness.
+The walk is a 1.7km loop that is fairly easy but requires some fitness.

-Local tip: Bring a picnic to enjoy in the cave at Lyrebird Dell
+Local tip: Bring a picnic to enjoy at the tables near Lyrebird Dell or at Gordon Falls Reserve.

 Getting there: The walk begins at Gordon Falls Reserve.
 Full details here.